gordonguthrie/pometo/docs/for_contributors/lexer_parser_development.md

 ```

+By default the parser dumper uses `io:format` but the environment variable `INEUNIT` can be used to dump parse trees in `eunit` tests, for example:

+`DBGPARSER=true INEUNIT=true rebar3 eunit --module=parser_tests --verbose`

 The parser itself operates directly on expressions so when attempting to debug the grammer (ie operator precedence etc, etc) you will need to work out the invocation order of parse expressions.

 To help you do this there is function called `log/2` in `parse_include.hrl`.
 It is a pass through function that takes 2 arguments - a term in the parser and a string label.
 It prints out the term - marked with the label - and returns the term unchanged.